 Also, don’t forget to make use of what you already have.
 The product or service you’re marketing can also be beneficial to the influencer.
 Find the perfect balance of monetary compensation and collateral materials to turn your influencer into an effective brand advocate.

-Make it Look Effortless
+9. Make it Look Effortless

 Ultimately, you should be trying to do influencer marketing without making it look like influencer marketing.
 The idea of tapping into a new audience is to make it seem as organic as possible.
-You really don’t want to give the impression that it’s all business or it’ll make your campaign seem less authentic.
+You really don’t want to give the impression that it’s all business or it’ll make your digital marketing campaign seem less authentic.

 Remember, people connect with experiences, and the influencer should talk about your brand based on their own story.
 It’s the influencer’s personal opinion that you’re after, which (as much as possible) should never seem promotional.

 Always keep things transparent with influencers.
 They’re not just there to hit the “post” or “tweet” button.
 They have intrinsic knowledge about what makes their audiences tick, so you should keep them in the loop when making campaign-related decisions.

 Be open-minded when it comes to their suggestions.
 These are influencers who’ve worked with numerous brands, and they should know what works.
 Involve them in the planning process whenever possible.
 You never know when they might be able to offer a unique perspective on something, potentially making your campaign more effective.